5 Store Credit Cards Every Smart Shopper Should Know About

 🔄 Frequent-buyer rewards: Instead of a store credit card, see if your favorite retailer has a loyalty program.
 This can help you enjoy similar benefits without the stress of applying for and managing a new credit card.

 A few easy approval store credit cards include those from big-box stores like Target or Kroger.
-Cards that require a membership, like Amazon Prime or Costco, are also fairly easy to get.
+Cards that require a membership, like Amazon Prime or Costco, typically require higher credit scores.

 They can, as long as your card reports to the credit bureaus and you consistently pay off your balance on time.